postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api.md

     url: "/docs/designing-and-developing-your-api/managing-apis/"
 ---

-Postman Monitors can be used to track functionality and end-to-end performance of your APIs and response time.
+You can use Postman Monitors to track functionality and end-to-end performance of your APIs and response time.
 You can also view New Relic metrics for your API, and see relevant New Relic dashboards and deployments within Postman.

 * [Linking monitors](#linking-monitors)
 * [Connecting to monitor integrations](#connecting-to-monitor-integrations)